NinoFVal/HTML-CSS-Project/README.md

 #### Typography

-- Abril Fatface is the heading font for this website. it was choen for its decorative and casual style, while still being easily ledgeable.
+- Rowdies is the heading font for this website. it was chosen for its straight lines and sharp edges.
-- Poppins was chosen for the content of the page because of its sharp lines and its pairing to Abril Fatface.
+- Poppins was chosen for the content of the page because of its sharp lines and its pairing to Rowdies.
 - san-seraf is the fallback font incase either of the main fonts fail to be imported from Google fonts.

 ## Features